Early Childhood Education and Care- An Analysis of Successful Child Care Models

 2021 COVID-19 Needs Assessment

-In August 2020 we re-surveyed organizations in the region regarding their needs as the pandemic continued.
-One hundred eleven organizations responded.
+In August 2021 we re-surveyed organizations in the region regarding their needs as the pandemic continued.
 Follow this link to see a summary of the results.

 Community Assessment -Fostering Leadership in the CFSCNY Region

 In early 2019 we again contracted with Horn Research to conduct a regional qualitative assessment of the barriers preventing and potential strategies to address four key areas: a Potential Impending Leadership Gap; Diversity, Inclusion, and Equity; Workforce; and Economic Development.